saileesawant/example-package-YOUR-saileesawant/README.md

 # example-package-saileesawant
 INTERSECT Bootcamp 2025 Packaging Tutorial

-# Example Package YOUR USERNAME HERE
+# Example Package Sailee Sawant
 `example-package-saileesawant` is a simple Python library that contains a single function for rescaling arrays.
 ## Installation